Managing Remote Teams Successfully: Essential Advice from Our Nearshoring Experts

 Track productivity and metrics

 Once your team is working online, it’ll be crucial to not let anything fall by the wayside.
-That’s not to say you should start micromanaging your employees, but staying on top of all relevant metrics will provide the data you need in order to make assertions about how your team is doing, who’s pulling weight, and who deserves recognition for achievements—which brings us to our next tip.
+That’s not to say you should start micromanaging your employees, but staying on top of all relevant metrics will provide the data you need in order to make assertions about how your team is doing, who’s pulling their weight, and who deserves recognition for their achievements—which brings us to our next tip.

 Great communication is paramount

 When it comes to remote work, communication is the lifeblood of your team.
-Team members should actively be communicating with each other, and you should be communicating with each of them, too.
+Team members should actively be communicating with each other, and you should be communicating with each of them too.